September 7, 2024

 1. Stick to Standard Fonts

-There are several fonts you can use for your presentation.
+There are several fonts that you can use for your presentation.
 However, you are better off choosing standard fonts, such as Calibri, Tahoma, Gill Sans and Garamond, or even Times New Roman and Constantia.
 People are already fond of these fonts and see them often, which is great for readability.

 2. Consider Contrast